UniversalDependencies/UD_English-GENTLE/README.md

 # newpar_block = list type:::"unordered" (10 s) | item (4 s)
 ```

 This comment indicates the opening of a `<list type="unordered">` block element, which spans 10 sentences (`(10 s)`).
 However, the list begins with a nested block, a list item (i.e. a bullet point), which spans 4 sentences, as indicated after the pipe separator.
-For documentation of XML elements in GUM, please see the [GUM wiki](https://wiki.gucorpling.org/gum/tei_markup_in_gum).
+For documentation of XML elements in GENTLE, please see the [GUM wiki](https://wiki.gucorpling.org/gum/tei_markup_in_gum).

-More information and additional annotation layers can also be found in the GUM [source repo](https://github.com/amir-zeldes/gum/).
+More information and additional annotation layers can also be found in the GENTLE [source repo](https://github.com/gucorpling/gentle/).

 # Metadata

 Document metadata is given at the beginning of each new document in key-value pair comments beginning with the prefix `meta::`, as in:

 ```
-# newdoc id = GUM_bio_padalecki
 # global.Entity = GRP-etype-infstat-centering-minspan-link-identity
 # meta::dateCollected = 2019-09-10
 # meta::dateCreated = 2004-08-14